prudhvid/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because the SGD algorithm works best when the data is normalized around mean 0.
+By dividing it within 255.0 initially, all the images were brought within the range of `[0-1.0]`, later I did `(x-0.5)/0.5` to normalize the data between
+-1 to 1

-I decided to generate additional data because ...
+#### I decided to generate additional data because

-To add more data to the the data set, I used the following techniques because ...
+1. The initial dataset has non-uniform distribution which will lead to bias of the classes with more freqency
+2. From the failure cases, I figured that for many of the images which the model was unable to predict the correct class, usually it was due to the lighening condtion, hence generated lots of images with different gamma
+3. The other augmentations applied also helps in balancing the dataset

 Here is an example of an original image and an augmented image: